adhaka3/Pyadiomics-based-glioma-grading/README.md

 # Data Preprocessing
 This project uses the BRATS(Brain Tumor Segmentation Challenge) 2018 dataset to grade different types of brain tumors  (HGG and LGG) by extracting features from the different MRI modalities present in the dataset.

 The dataset contains 4 3D MRI modalities: T1-weighted, T2-weighted, T1-contrast enhanced, FLair images.
-The segmented image(image which has only the tumor part) has 3 Region of Interest labeled as 1,2,4.
-I have made 3 segemneted images from the dataset as follows:
+The segmented image(images which have only the tumor part) has 3 Region of Interest labeled as 1,2,4.
+I have made 3 segmented images from the dataset as follows:
-1. Using only the region labelled '1'.
+1. Using only the region labeled '1'.
-2. Using region labelled '1' and '4'.
+2. Using region labeled '1' and '4'.
-3. Using region labelled '1', '2' and '4'.
+3. Using region labeled '1', '2' and '4'.

 Now, the other 4 images (t1,t2,t1c and flair) are fused using DWT(discrete wavelet transform).
 The fused image and the 3 segmented images are used to extract features by Pyradiomics and different models are applied to get the results.